-To be eligible to access the service an individual must be aged 18+ and live in Milton Keynes.
+- To be eligible to access the service an individual must be 18+ and live in Milton Keynes.

-Individuals will be seeking support to help develop solutions that address the factors causing their mental health crisis.
+- Individuals will be seeking support to help develop solutions that address the factors contributing to their mental health crisis.

 Who can refer into the service?